Skip to main content

 Uploads

-You can create a booking field with a link to a third-party service that supports uploads or digital signatures to collect files or digital signatures from customers.
+You can create a booking field with a link to a third-party service that supports uploads or digital signatures, allowing you to collect files or digital signatures from customers.

 Creating hyperlinks

-To create hyperlinks within your booking form fields, use the format [text](webpage).
+To add clickable hyperlinks to your booking form fields, use the following format:

-• This lets you provide clickable links for more information or resources directly within the form.
+This format lets you add links to provide customers with more information or resources directly within the form.

 [Cancellation & Refund Policy](https://bookwhen.com/terms)

-• In this format, the text within the square brackets [] will appear to customers, while the URL within the parentheses () is the link destination.
+The text inside the square brackets [] will appear to customers, while the URL inside the parentheses () is where the link will take them.

 Field creation screen with arrow pointing in the 'Additional help text' field, showing the completed code that users need to add to create a hyperlink.